daler/dotfiles/docs/bash.rst

       - Opens vim and runs vim-fugitive.
 See :ref:`vimfugitive` for details.

     * - ``glv``
       - Opens vim and runs vim-gv for browsing git history.
-See :ref:`vim-gv` for details.
+See :ref:`vimgv` for details.

     * - ``s``